 The Eduki Foundation is at the disposal of International Organizations, NGOs and diplomatic missions, to invite young people to participate in events or activities and to let them know about their work.

-In 2017, the Eduki Foundation collaborates with experts from more than 40 organizations.
+In 2019, the Eduki Foundation collaborated with experts from more than 45 organizations.
 A huge thank you goes out to them for their availability and the quality of the exchanges with young people and teachers.

-The activities of the Eduki Foundation are also developed with the support of a private foundation.
+The activities of the Eduki Foundation were also able to be developed thanks to donations from the Fondation Gandur pour la Jeunesse and a private foundation.